 b) TV Standard

 There are two main standards: PAL and NTSC.
 If you are creating a video for YouTube, just maintain the same video standard through your whole workflow.
 For example, if your camera produces PAL video, use PAL project settings and export to a PAL video.
 In HD video meant to be played on computers, the main difference between the two formats is frame rate.
 The frame rate of PAL video is 25 or 50 frames per second.
 The frame rate of NTSC video is 30 (29.97) or 60 frames per second.

 c) Use of Render at Maximum Quality, (CS4 and CS6), Render at Maximum Depth (CS6) and Frame Blending

 CS4 and CS6 feature a maximum render quality setting.
 This is useful when exporting video with lots of movement, but it will increase the video rendering time.
 You can see the difference in the following still images taken from the same timeline.

 The Render at Maximum Depth setting involves the ability to differentiate between different colours.
-Enabling this function MAY increase the quality of the video slightly, but it might not be noticeable once your video is uploaded and transcoded in YouTube.
-Many people leave this function disabled (the default setting).
+Enabling this function MAY increase the quality of the video slightly, but it might not be very noticeable once your video is uploaded and transcoded in YouTube.

 The Frame Blending function comes into play if you have changed the speed of your video in the timeline (e.g., slow motion) or if there is any different in the frame rate between the project settings, original video clip and export settings.
 It tries to create smoother movement by blurring some of the frames together.
 Some people like this effect; others dislike it.
 If your video has any changes in frame rate, I recommend doing trial exports of a small portion of the video with Frame Blending enabled and disabled and see which one you prefer.